 Your incision site will look red immediately following your rhinoplasty, and some blood and drainage will occur.
 If the redness gets worse or you see pus, blood and other fluids coming out of the wound following this period, talk to your plastic surgeon.
 Another sign of infection is hot to the touch skin, or if you start running a fever without any mitigating circumstances.
 Infections cause major damage and may even be life-threatening, so get help right away.

 You don’t have to worry about rhinoplasty scars in most cases, as much of the work is done inside the nostrils rather than on the outside of the nose.
-If you’re worried about your open rhinoplasty scar, these tips will help you minimize its appearance.
+The appearance of rhinoplasty scars is discouraging.
+Having a plastic surgeon with proper training and plenty of experience will ensure that the worry of a scar will not overpower the excitement of your new nose.